lxvm/ph121c/hw1/fortran/README.md

 The compile lines placed all the binaries in `./bin/`, but you must execute them from `./` in order for the results to be saved in `./data/`

-Some data on runtimes is printed to the screen while running, but I saved it using for example `$ ./bin/1_dense_ed.out | tee -a ../data/runtimes.dat`
+Some data on runtimes is printed to the screen while running, but I saved it.
+For example `$ ./bin/1_dense_ed.out | tee -a ./data/runtimes.txt`.
+For me, these total to about 70 minutes.

 ## Analyzing